MrPig91/PSSplinterlands/README.md

 ```

 ## Getting Opponent Battle History Summary
-The following example shows how to your current opponent's battle history summary.
+The following example shows how to get your current opponent's battle history summary.
 Please note, you must currently be in a battle for this command to work.
 Sometimes you might need to run it again if it fails the first time.
 ```Powershell
 Get-slPlayerOutstandingBattle -PlayerName mrpig29 | Get-slPlayerBattleSummary